srwieber/rosterwarsLeague/README.md

 # rosterwars

 ## Introduction
-Codes for Roster Wars stored here.
+Codes for Roster Wars stored here.  <br />
 CSS for each site.
 Dom manipulation for forumotion and myfantasyleague using Javascript and Jquery.